ecvsgl/MLproject-DrivenData-PumpItUp/README.md

 # ML Project for "Pump it Up: Data Mining the Water Table" (competition hosted by DrivenData.org)

-First of all, a great shout-out to the other co-owner of this project, github.com/zhrgns !
-We put our effort to this analysis collectively.
+First of all, a great shout-out to the other co-owner of this project, <a href="github.com/zhrgns">Zehra</a>!
+We put our effort on this analysis collectively.

 ## Problem Description